Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Damp Mopping

-Caring for Oiled Engineered Wood Flooring
+Caring for Oiled Engineered Wood

 For routine cleaning, use a cleaner specifically formulated for oiled wood.
 Standard multi-surface sprays and soap-based cleaners strip the oil from the surface, leaving the wood unprotected.

-Caring for Lacquered Engineered Wood Flooring
+Caring for Lacquered Engineered Wood

-Lacquered floors do not need re-oiling, but they do benefit from an occasional polish specifically designed for lacquered wood to restore sheen and add a thin protective layer.
-Avoid wax-based polishes — these can leave a sticky residue that attracts dirt.
+Lacquered floors do not need re-oiling but they do benefit from an occasional polish specifically designed for lacquered wood to restore sheen and add a thin protective layer.
+Avoid wax-based polishes; these can leave a sticky residue that attracts dirt.

-Caring for Unfinished Engineered Wood Flooring
+Caring for Unfinished Engineered Wood

 Deep Cleaning Engineered Wood Flooring

-Every few months, or whenever the floor starts to look dull despite regular mopping, a deeper clean will lift embedded dirt from the grain without damaging the finish.
+Every few months (or whenever the floor starts to look dull despite regular mopping) a deeper clean will lift embedded dirt from the grain without damaging the finish.

 Preventing Damage: Practical Measures That Work

-Door Mats and Entrance Protection
+Doormats and Entrance Protection

 Furniture Protection

 Stick self-adhesive felt pads to the feet of chairs, tables, sofas and anything else that sits on or moves across the floor.
-Replace the pads every six months — once they pick up grit they start causing the scratches they were designed to prevent.
-For office chairs, use a hard-floor-rated castored base or a clear floor protector mat.
+Replace the pads every six months.
+Once they pick up grit they start causing the scratches they were designed to prevent.
+For office chairs, use a hard-floor-rated castored base or a clear floor-protector mat.

 Sunlight and UV Protection

-Humidity and Underfloor Heating
+Humidity and Central Heating

 Stain Removal and Troubleshooting